Patrolmen's Benevolent Association Riot: Police oversight

 Citizen-activists in New York City had called for a civilian review board to exercise police oversight since the 1940s.
-Support for these measures grew following incidents of police brutality, particularly the 1943 police shooting of Robert Bandy and the 1964 murder of James Powell.
+Support for these measures grew following incidents of police brutality, particularly the 1943 police shooting of Robert Bandy and the 1964 shooting of James Powell.
 In 1966, after Mayor John Lindsay modified the existing police-controlled review board to turn over power to civilian appointees, the PBA launched a successful campaign to defeat the changes through a ballot referendum.

 In 1992, Mayor David Dinkins, the city's first African American mayor, proposed a bill to change the leadership of the Civilian Complaint Review Board (CCRB), the oversight body that examined complaints of police misconduct, from half-police and half-civilian to all-civilian and make it independent of the New York Police Department.
 The bill was proposed amid an increase in support for independent, civilian-led police oversight commissions following the beating of Rodney King and the subsequent acquittal of the police officers in the case earlier that year.